arichornlover/YouTubeRebornPlus/README.md

 7. **YouPiP:** enable YouTube's **native PiP**.
 More options are in YouTube Settings => General.

-8. **YTNoHoverCards:** offers an option to enable/disable the annoying suggested videos show up at the end of the videos.
+8. **YTNoHoverCards:** offer an option to enable/disable the annoying suggested videos show up at the end of the videos.

-# Known issues:
+# Known issues

 1. **Cercube**: Hide Cast button is not working.